JetBrains/kotlin/kotlin-native/HACKING.md

  Pay attention, user and password information(with flag `-u <username>:<password>`) should be provided to get data from TeamCity.

+ By default analyzing tool splits benchmarks into stable and unstable taking information from database.
+If you have no connection to inner network please use `-f` flag.

+    ./benchmarksAnalyzer.kexe -f <file1> <file2>

 ### Testing native

 For a quick check use: